Fgc17/dotsafe/packages/fatima/docs/thoughts.md

 - Through the server component return (ssr)
 - Through an endpoint response (any backend/client relation)

-The first case can be partially solved through an ESLint rule—I’ve written one for dotsafe.
+The first case can be partially solved through an ESLint rule—I’ve written one for fatima.
 The rule blocks you from accessing the server variables inside specified files (e.g., .jsx).

 And it only partially solves the issue because you can still access the variable in the service file, import the service in the server component, and leak it into the HTML.
 But at least you will have some kind of protection.